 If the microcontroller determines that the EEPROM is not responding correctly, a trip occurs.
-The trip cause is annunciated as "HARDWARE FAULT".
+The trip cause is annunciated as a hardware fault.
 If this type of fault occurs, reset the unit.
 If the fault continues to occur, replace the unit and return it for repair.

-If the microcontroller determines that the data in EEPROM has been corrupted, the display shows "EEPROM DATA LOST".
+If the microcontroller determines that the data in EEPROM has been corrupted, the display shows "eeprom data lost".
 If this type of fault occurs, reset the unit.
 If the fault continues to occur, replace the unit and return it for repair.

 The microcontroller monitors an interlock signal which indicates that the internal hardware cables are connected correctly.
 If this signal indicates a missing interlock, a trip occurs.
-The cause of the trip is annunciated as "INTERLOCK FAULT".
+The cause of the trip is annunciated as an interlock fault.
 If this fault occurs, check all cable connections.